InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 She has many ambitions and many hobbies, but is a lot better at starting projects than finishing them.

-Unlike either of her parents, who have been stuck in the lower-middle-class forever, she is actually very good with money.
+Unlike either of her parents, who have been trapped in the lower-middle-class because of their spendthrift natures, she is actually rather prudent with her money.
 She is frugal almost to a fault, and has built up impressive savings for someone her age, despite paying for college largely on her own.
-This is how she was able to finance her eventual quest to find the B-team.
+This is how she was able to finance her eventual quest to find the "B-team".

 She is obsessive, so when she’s a fan of something, she’s a *big* fan.
 She will spend an amazing amount of time researching about and investing in her fandoms.